jstimpfle/cssv/python/doc/index.rst

 Finally, we need another parser which gets DOMAIN directives on a single line and returns a datatype object (which contains the decoder and the encoder).
 This is the place where the datatype can be parameterized.
-For example, this parser could be made to understand a language that describes a range of valid integers, or a string type that is parameterized by a regular expression.
+For example, this parser could be made to understand a specification of a range of valid integers, or regular expressions that specify valid string values.

 In this example, we don't add any parameterizability.
 But later, we might want to specifiy other characters instead of + and /.